-Within a week of arrival, you need to register with the City of Oldenburg’s Citizens‘ Office.
-You will need your passport.
-The International Student Office organises group appointments for registration during orientation week.
+The International Office organises group appointments for registration during orientation week.

 In order to open a bank account in Oldenburg, you will need a passport/ID, as well as your registration form from the City of Oldenburg.
 For students up to 27 years of age, bank accounts are usually free.

 As soon as you arrive in Oldenburg, you can enrol at the Registrar's Office.
 Please come during the office hours.
 The enrolment requirements are specified in your admission letter.